architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 #### 2.3 Publish a function version

-Choose "Publish new version" under "Actions", specify an optional description of a function version and click "Publish".
+Choose `Publish new version` under `Actions`, specify an optional description of a function version and click `Publish`.

 ![x](./img/15-version-published.png)

 #### 2.4 Create cache behavior for the home page

 Go to CloudFront Console and find the distribution created for this workshop.

-Under the "Behaviors" tab, click "Create Behavior".
+Under the `Behaviors` tab, click `Create Behavior`.
 Choose the following settings:
-* Path Pattern: /index.html
+* `Path Pattern`: `/index.html`
-* Viewer Protocol Policy: "Redirect HTTP to HTTPS"
+* `Viewer Protocol Policy`: `Redirect HTTP to HTTPS`
-* Object Caching: Customize
+* `Object Caching`: `Customize`
 * Min, Max and Default TTL: 0, 5, 5 respectively (this would cache the generated home page for 5 seconds max)
-* Lambda Function Associations: Origin Request = <lambda version ARN from the previous step>
+* `Lambda Function Associations`: `Origin Request` = `<lambda version ARN from the previous step>`

 ![x](./img/16-create-cb-and-trigger.png)

 #### 2.5 Wait for the change to propagate

-After any modification of a CloudFront distribution, the change should be propagated globally to all CloudFront edge locations.
-The propagation status is indicated as "In Progress" and "Deployed" when it's complete.
-Usually ~30-60seconds is enough for the change to take effect, even though the status may be still "In Progress".
-To be 100% certain though you can wait until the change is fully deployed.
+After any modification of a CloudFront distribution, the change propagates globally to all CloudFront edge locations.
+The propagation status is indicated as `In Progress` and `Deployed` when it's complete.
+Usually ~30-60seconds is enough for the change to take effect, even though the status may be still `In Progress`.
+To be 100% certain though you can wait until the change is fully deployed, but it's not needed for the purpose of the workshop.

 #### 2.6 Invalidate CloudFront cache

-CloudFront may have already cached the old version home page, let's purge any stale objects from the cache.
-Submit a wildcard invalidation '/*'.
+CloudFront may have already cached the old version of the home page, let's purge any stale objects from the cache.

+Go to `Invalidations` tab and create a new invalidation.
+Specify '/*' as the path to invalidate.

 ![x](./img/17-invalidate.png)